ryshel-jasmi/Skill-Lab_3-Sem/README.md

 # Skill-Lab
-This repo is intended for the Assignments of Skill Lab.
+This repo is intended for the Assignments of Skill Lab Full Stack Development Course.